Liam-Brew/CS-492/Notes/ptr/Process Control Block.md

 ## Contents of the PCB

+The Process Table consists of multiple processes.
+Each entry is represented by a Process Control Block

 ![pcb_composition](/notes/assets/ptr/pcb_composition.PNG)

 The PCB is the instantiation of a process.
 When a process is created, the OS assigns every process a unique identifier *p* that could be a pointer to a PCB structure or an index to an array of PCBs